brain-image-library/bil_site/README.md

 generated from the previous command.
 Note: certain characters will throw off the config parser.
 The easiest thing to do is to just generate a different key.

-You'll also want to change `IMG_DATA_USER` to whatever PSC username you have on DXC.
 You could also change the `IMG_DATA_HOST` to say your local machine for offline testing.
 This assumes a passwordless authentication like using [ssh keys](https://linuxconfig.org/passwordless-ssh).
 The way remote directory creation/destruction/management will work in production is still being determined.
 It likely will be handled by one account that manages the